This article contains affiliate links. Give Me The Mike received compensation for posting some of the websites below.

 Attendance during the State Fair is big, too.
-In 2019, over 2.1 million people walked onto the Fairgrounds, making it the most attended in the Fair’s history.
+In 2019, more than 2.1 million people walked onto the Fairgrounds, making it the most attended in the Fair’s history.
 Six daily attendance records were set.

-If you don’t want to battle massive crowds, go on the Tuesday (day 6) or Wednesday (day 7) of the State Fair.
-Many kids are in school and historically, those days see the lowest number of people walk through the gates.
+If you don’t want to battle massive crowds, go on the sole Tuesday (day 6) or Wednesday (day 7) of the State Fair.
+Some kids are in school, and historically, those days see the lowest number of people walk through the gates.
 I also recommend going the first Thursday (day 1), especially if you do your homework about what new foods you want to eat.
 The Fairgrounds are also clean.
-Get a list of my 10 favorite foods going into the 2020 State Fair.
+Get a list of my favorite foods going into the 2023 State Fair.

-It’s $15 to park at the Fairgrounds, which is the cost of an admission ticket (the cost of three Pronto Pups).
-Oh, and it’s cash only for parking.
+It’s $20 to park at the Fairgrounds, which is now more expensive that the price of admission ($18).
+They do accept cash and credit/debit cards for parking.
+That’s way too much money, not to mention, the headache of sitting in traffic to get out of the Fairgrounds.
 My best bet: use the park free, ride free service overseen by Metro Transit.
 To avoid being crammed on a Metro Transit bus with a bunch of people for 45 minutes, park at a park and ride site near the Fairgrounds.
-I really like the station on the University of Minnesota campus.
+I really like the station on the University of Minnesota campus (#11 on the map via the above link).
 The bus takes the U of M Transitway, which goes directly from the Fairgrounds to your car on a road not open to the public, making for a quick trip.
-See the full list of free park and ride spots here.
-The U of M lot is #14 on the map.
 Note that many of the lots fill up quickly; the State Fair does a great job updating which lots are full on their social media channels.

-You can purchase 2021 admission tickets on the State Fair’s website for $12, saving you $3 a ticket.
+Before the Fair starts, you can purchase 2023 admission tickets on the State Fair’s website for $15, saving you $3 a ticket.
 Typically, on the first day of the Fair, adults will save $2 on every ticket at the gate.
 The State Fair offers discounts to kids and seniors on various days, including multiple days where kids and seniors will save up to $3 on tickets.
 Check out this page for details.
 Remember kids four and younger always get in free.

 The Fair is massive.
 Some days, nearly a quarter-million people come through the gates.
 It can be easy to lose your little ones.
 Take a picture of those tiny Fairgoers right when you get in the gates.
 You’ll be able to show the photo to police and will know exactly what they’re wearing.
 Information booths also have free wristbands kids can wear so they can reunite with you quickly in case they get lost.